 “When you’ve done advocacy work [internationally], specifically for your region (South Africa) as a civil society member, there are limitations on how much you can do.
 I had accomplished a lot in the region, so why not reach for the stars.
 I’ve been in this space for 13+ years.
 I thought, For the next 30 years, you can’t keep doing what you’ve been doing.
 As Special Rapporteur, my goal is to really uplift my previous work.
 There are other human rights spaces that I felt I had yet to tap into, so this position came at the perfect time.”

 I then thought to myself, I haven’t even talked to her about what the position entails!
 That’s kind of important, right?

 So I continued, “What does the job of Special Rapporteur look like?
 Specifically, yours, being one that’s focused on people’s right to health?”

-She told me that she is still in the process of induction for the UN, but generally, the mandate is to do investigative alleged human rights violations related to the right to health in different parts of the world, drawing up reports, detailing findings, and making recommendations to the Human Rights Council about violations and remedies.
-Her mandate also includes identifying trends and human rights offenses and communicating with states and other players about the concerned parties.
+She told me that she is still in the process of induction for the UN, but generally, the mandate is to investigate alleged human rights violations related to the right to health in different parts of the world—drawing up reports, detailing findings, and making recommendations to the Human Rights Council about violations and remedies are some of her duties.
+Her mandate also includes identifying trends and human rights offenses whilst communicating with states and other players about concerned parties.
 This means she is free to promote the realization of the rights in question, participate in conferences, and even engage national stakeholders.

 When she is sent reports and conducts her investigation on these human rights violations, she gets to offer insights on what may be better to prioritize and what actions to take based on her expertise.
 She then advises the Human Rights Council about how to move forward.